 The air felt charged with raw energy and a few other brave souls had stopped to take in the storm as it blew quickly onshore; I managed to capture only a handful of images before the heavy rains arrived.

 While on a walk through the coastal forest of Mendocino County in California, I came upon a quietly running clear stream.
-Sunlight filtered through the trees above, illuminating the rippling water as it passed over smooth, multicoloured stones, creating ribbons of light across the shadowy stream-bed.
+Sunlight filtered through the trees above, illuminating the rippling water as it passed over smooth, multicoloured stones.
+Ribbons of light shimmered across the shadowy stream-bed.
 I only shot two frames of this spot, close and abstracted in black and white to emphasize the tone and texture of the contrasting liquid and hard rocky surfaces.
-A fluid moment in time brought to life by the shimmering motion of light through water.
+A fluid moment in time brought to life by the motion of water and light.